 CMM's span the globe with over 300 active CMM's worldwide.
-The Global Marina Institute (GMI) an educational partnership between the British Marine and Marina Industries Association (MIA), offer the CMM program in Australia, UK and Europe.
+The Global Marina Institute (GMI), an educational partnership between the British Marine and Marina Industries Association (MIA), offer the CMM programme in Australia, UK and Europe.

-The CMM program is characterised by the open sharing of experiences, ideas and information, if forms a community of professionals whose networking opportunities are unmatched.
+The CMM programme is characterised by the open sharing of experiences, ideas and information.
+It forms a community of professionals whose networking opportunities are unmatched.

 Benefits of becoming a CMM

 - Greater earning potential

 - More employment opportunities